Marin Museum of Bicycling: Organization

-The museum was founded in 2013 by Joe Breeze, Otis Guy, and Marc Vendetti, all of whom are Mountain Bike Hall of Fame inductees, and Julia Violich, Keith Hastings, and Lena Estrella.
+The museum was founded in 2013 by Joe Breeze, Otis Guy, and Marc Vendetti, all of whom are Mountain Bike Hall of Fame inductees, along with Julia Violich, Keith Hastings, and Lena Estrella.
 The museum hired its first executive director, Aaron Allen, in December 2024.
 The location functions as a cycling cultural center as well as a museum.
 The museum is open Thursday through Sunday, 11 am - 5 pm.

 Biketoberfest Marin is at the Marin Museum of Bicycling.